List of world junior records in swimming

-The Junior World Records in Swimming are ratified by World Aquatics.
+The World Junior Records in Swimming are ratified by World Aquatics.
 They are the fastest times recorded by a swimmer aged 14 to 18 years, as of 31 December of the year of competition.

 The long course (50 m pool) records were established in March 2014 and used the competition records from the World Junior Championships as standard times.

 Short course (25 m pool) records were established on 1 January 2015, and were shortly followed by the release of "Junior World Bests," which served as standard times for each event.
 Initially, the age groups were 15 to 18 years for boys and 14 to 17 years for girls.
-In 2023, this was changed to 14 to 18 years for all athletes.
+In 2023, they were changed to 14 to 18 years for all athletes.

 Records are recognized for long course and short course in the following events: